Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 Ideal for running experiments closely together to avoid device drifts, that is, to maintain device characterization.

 - Suitable for batching many jobs together.
-- The parts of the jobs that are processed classically run in parallel, and the quantum pieces run sequentially on hardware, which saves you time.
+- The classical computation, such as compilation, of the jobs is run in parallel.
+This means running multiple jobs in a batch would be significantly faster than running them serially.

 .. note::